snehalmundhe10/McDonalds-clone/README.md

 # Online-Ordering-System-for-Fast-Food-Restaurant
-Implementation of McDonalds website in Spring MVC and Hibernate.
+Implementation of McDonald's website in Spring MVC and Hibernate.
-Created user interface with JSP, JSTL and Bootstrap.
+Created user interfaces with JSP, JSTL and Bootstrap.

 ### Snapshots of the Project